SEACrowd/sea-vl-experiments/image_dedup/img_hashing/README.md

    where H is a hash function, such as average hash, phash, dhash, etc.

 2. **Hamming Distance**
-   The similarity between two images I₁ and I₂ is determined by the Hamming distance D(h(I₁), h(I₂)) between their perceptual hashes:
+   The similarity between two images I₁ and I₂ is determined by the Hamming distance D(h(I₁), h(I₂)) between their hashes:

    D(h(I₁), h(I₂)) = Hamming distance(h(I₁), h(I₂)) = Σ|hᵢ(I₁) - hᵢ(I₂)|

-   where hᵢ(I) is the i-th bit of the perceptual hash h(I), and n is the length of the hash.
+   where hᵢ(I) is the i-th bit of the hash h(I), and n is the length of the hash.

 3. **Thresholding for Grouping**
    If the Hamming distance between two images is below a predefined threshold T, the images are considered similar: